 This roasted tomato recipe uses plum tomatoes and works well for other varieties, from cherry tomatoes to heirlooms and beefsteaks.
 You'll need to cook smaller tomatoes for less time and larger tomatoes a bit longer.
 For most, there's no need to core the tomatoes, as the center softens up wonderfully.
-Instead, simply cut them in half and season them with balsamic vinegar, garlic, and olive oil for a flavor enhancement that ensures each bite tastes amazing.
+Instead, simply cut them in half and season them as directed for a flavor enhancement that ensures each bite tastes amazing.

 Make as many tomatoes as you need.
 They keep well for a few days, and though you'll lose some of that freshly roasted texture, they can be frozen and incorporated into recipes.
 The roasted tomato flavor is an excellent addition to tomato-based sauces like marinara and soups.

 "The roasted tomatoes were perfectly seasoned and delicious.
 For firmer roasted tomatoes, check them after about 20 minutes.
 Mine were soft and well-cooked after 25 minutes, and the flavors were excellent.
 They made a tasty side dish and would be a nice addition to pasta or steamed green beans." —Diana Rattray

 1/4 teaspoon freshly ground black pepper, more to taste

 Position a rack in the center of the oven and heat to 450 F.

 In a small bowl, combine the oil, vinegar, and garlic.
 Set aside to let the garlic infuse the liquids while you prepare the tomatoes.